chrisjbryant/errant/README.md

 ## CLI

-Three main commands are provided with ERRANT: `errant_parallel`, `errant_m2` and `errant_compare`.
+Three main commands are provided with SERRANT: `errant_parallel`, `errant_m2` and `errant_compare`.
 You can run them from anywhere on the command line without having to invoke a specific python script.

 1. `errant_parallel`